What is an Aneurysm?

 The most common symptoms are a pulsing sensation in the abdominal area near the navel, abdominal tenderness and back pain.

 However, many people may not notice any symptoms until the condition is advanced and the aneurysm ruptures.
-Call 911 if you experience sudden, severe pain in the abdomen or lower back, weakness and dizziness, which may indicate that the aneurysm has ruptured.
+Call 911 if you experience sudden, severe pain in the abdomen or lower back, weakness and dizziness, which may indicate that an aneurysm has ruptured.

 What puts me at risk?

-While the exact cause of abdominal aortic aneurysm is still somewhat of a mystery, there are a number of risk factors, including:
+While the exact cause of an abdominal aortic aneurysm is still somewhat of a mystery, there are a number of risk factors, including:

 - Age over 60